 Message from the Chair 5

 Introduction 6

 About the Veterans Review and Appeal Board 6

 Organizational Structure 7

 Delegation order 8

 Performance for 2023-24 8

 Formal privacy requests 9

 Informal privacy requests 9

 Complaints 10

 Extensions 10

 Consultations 10

 Training and Awareness 10

 Onboarding of new staff 10

 The impact of records and information management on access and privacy 11

 Privacy breach management and prevention 11

 Policies, guidelines, and procedures 12

 Initiatives and projects to improve privacy 12

 Digitization of hearing recordings 12

 Service Health Record Search Tool (SHRST) 12

 ATIPXpress 13

 Summary of key issues and actions taken on complaints 13

 Material privacy breaches 14

 Privacy Impact Assessments 14

 Public interest disclosures 14

 Privacy operating cost 14

 Monitoring compliance 15

 Annex A: 2023 Delegation Order Access to Information and Privacy Acts 16

 Annex B: Statistical reports on the Privacy Act 17

 Name of institution: 17

 Reporting period: 17

-1. Requests under the Privacv Act 17
+1. Requests under the Privacy Act

-1.1 Number of requests 17
+1.1 Number of requests .17

-1.2 Channels of requests 17
+1.2 Channels of requests .
+17

-2. Info rmal requests 18
+2 .
+Info rmal requests .18

-2.1 Number of informal requests 18
+2.1 Number of informal requests .18

-2.2 Channels of informal requests 18
+2.2 Channels of informal requests .18

 2.3 Completion time of informal requests 18

-2.4 Pages released informally 19
+2.4 Pages released informally .19

-3. Req uests closed during the reporting period 19
+3 .
+Rec uests closed during the reporting period 19

-3.1 Disposition and completion time 19
+3.1 Disposition and completion time .
+19

 3.2 Exemptions 20

-3.3 Exclusions 21
+3.3 Exclusions .21

 3.4 Format of information released 21

 3.5 Complexity 21

 3.6 Closed Requests 25

 3.7 Deemed Refusals 25

 3.8 Requests for translation 25

-4. Disclo sures Under Subsections 8(2) and 8(5) 26
+4 .
+Disclo sures Under Subsections 8(2) and 8(5) 26

-5. Reque ests for Corrections of Personal Information and Notations 26
+5 .
+Reque ests for Corrections of Personal Information and Notations 26

-6. Exten sions 26
+6 .
+Exten sions .26

 6.1 Re easons for extensions 26

 6.2 Le ngth of extensions 27

-7. Consu ultations received from other Institutions and Organizations 28
+7 .
+Consı ultations received from other Institutions and Organizations 28

-7.1 Consultations received from other Government of Canada institutions and
+Consultations received from other Government of Canada institutions and izations

-organi zations 28

-7.2 other Recommendations and completion time for consultations received from Government of Canada institutions 29
+7.2 other Recommendations and completion time for consultations received from Government of Canada institutions .29

-7.3 other Recommendations and completion time for consultations received from organization outside the Government of Canada 29
+7.3 other Recommendations and completion time for consultations received from organization outside the Government of Canada .29

-8. Con npletion time of consultations on Cabinet Confidences 29
+8 .
+Con npletion time of consultations on Cabinet Confidences .29

-8.1 Requests with Legal Services 29
+8.1 Requests with Legal Services .29

-8.2 Requests to the Privy Council 31
+8.2 Requests to the Privy Council .31

-9. Con nplaints and investigation notices received 31
+9 .
+Con nplaints and investigation notices received 31

 9.1 Investigations 31

-10. Privacy Impact Assessments (PIA) and Personal Information Banks (PIB) .
-32 10. .1 Privacy Impact Assessments .
-32 10.
-2 Institution-specific and Central Personal Information Banks .
-32 11.
-Privacy Breaches .
-32 11. .1 Material Privacy Breaches reporteds .
-32 11.
-2 Non-Material Privacy Breaches reported .
-32 12.
-Resources Related to the Privacy Act .
-33 12.
-1 Allocated Costs .
-33 12.
-2 Human Resources .
-33 C: Supplemental statistical report on the Access to information Act and Privac • Re porting period: .
-34 1.
-(Open requests and complaints under the Access to Information Act .
-34 .
-Enter the number of open requests that are outstanding from the previous porting periods 1.2 Ca Enter the number of open complaints with the Information Commissioner on the previous reporting periods 2.
-(Open requests and complaints under the Privacy Act .
-35 .
-Enter the number of open requests that are outstanding from the previous porting periods Enter the number of open complaints with the Privacy Commissioner of nada that are outstanding from the previous reporting periods .
-36 3.
-3 Social Insurance Number (SIN) .
-36 4 1 Iniversal Access under the Privacy Act 36
+10. Privacy Impact Assessments (PIA) and Personal Information Banks (PIB) 32 10.1 Privacy Impact Assessments 32 10.2 Institution-specific and Central Personal Information Banks 32 11.
+Privacy Breaches 32 11.1 Material Privacy Breaches reporteds 32 11.2 Non-Material Privacy Breaches reported 32 12.
+Resources Related to the Privacy Act 33 12.1 Allocated Costs 33 12.2 Human Resources 33 Annex C: Supplemental statistical report on the Access to information Act and Privacy Act Reporting period: 34 1.
+Open requests and complaints under the Access to Information Act 34 1.1.
+Enter the number of open requests that are outstanding from the previous reporting periods 34 1.2.
+Enter the number of open complaints with the Information Commissioner of Canada that are outstanding from the previous reporting periods 2.
+Open requests and complaints under the Privacy Act 35 2.1.
+Enter the number of open requests that are outstanding from the previous reporting periods 2.2.
+Enter the number of open complaints with the Privacy Commissioner of Canada that are outstanding from the previous reporting periods 36 3.
+Social Insurance Number (SIN) 36 4.
+Universal Access under the Privacy Act 36